2009 Quilceda Creek CVR® Columbia Valley Red Wine

 Paul Golitzin, Director of Winemaking, comments:

-The 2007 Quilceda Creek Columbia Valley Red Wine is a blend of declassified lots, which reflect the richness and complexity of this fabulous vintage.
-As with all of our wines, it represents a great quality to price ratio.
-This medium-bodied wine displays black cherry fruit, roasted herbs, marzipan, cocoa, smoke and minerals.
-Approachable now, this blend of 72% Cabernet Sauvignon, 20% Merlot, 6% Cabernet Franc and 2% Malbec will be best enjoyed over the next 15 years.
+The 2009 Quilceda Creek "CVR" Columbia Valley Red Wine is a blend of declassified lots from an extraordinary vintage.
+The resulting wine displays savory black cherry fruit, marzipan, roasted herbs, minerals and smoke.
+Approachable now, this blend will best be enjoyed over the next 15 years.

 Champoux, Discovery, Galitzine, Klipsun, Palengat, and Tapteil

 "Quilceda Creek's 2009 Red Wine – which includes 15% of Merlot and near-negligible amounts of Malbec, Petit Verdot, and Cabernet Franc – nicely integrates preserved walnut, toasted pecan, and green herbal elements into a matrix of cocoa powder, chocolate syrup, and confitured dark berries.
 There is a hint of heat to the finish of this plush, plump offering, but neither that nor the wine's torrefied elements detract from a torrent of sweet berry juiciness, nor preclude a sense of energy and a dynamic interaction of myriad elements.
 I suspect, based on intuition as well as reliable reports – although I have scarcely any personal experience as yet with older Quilceda Creek wines – that this will remain well worth following for at least a decade."